Resources

-Along with the many resources posted on all the other pages of Pre-Law Advising, here are some more general resources for you to check out as you learn and prepare for law school applications:
+Along with the many resources posted on all the other sections of our website, here are some more general resources for you to check out as you learn and prepare for law school applications:

 General Pre-Law Research